utkuufuk/oh-my-repos/README.md

 # oh-my-repos
 ## Setting Up
  1. [Install myrepos](https://myrepos.branchable.com/install/)
- 2. Run the installation script, optionally passing your Git root as an argument:
+ 2. Run the installation script, passing the directory of your Git repositories as an (optional) argument:
     ``` sh
     ./install.sh /path/to/your/repos
     ```
- 3. You can always change your Git root directory in `~/.config/.oh-my-repos.json`
+ 3. You can always change your Git root directory in `~/.oh-my-repos.json`
     ``` json
     {
         "dir": "/path/to/your/repos"